LaunchCoderGirlSTL/Data-Science-Assignments/README.md

         1. Inheritance

     - Read this [introduction to classes.](http://introtopython.org/classes.html) (Don't worry about the exercises or any notes about Python 2.7.)
     - Read [this](https://www.learnpython.org/en/Classes_and_Objects) and complete the exercise at the end.
+You do not need to submit these, but they will prepare you for the homework.
     - Read this [Python's Methods Demystified](https://realpython.com/instance-class-and-static-methods-demystified/)
 4. [Intro to Git](https://learn.datacamp.com/courses/introduction-to-git) Please complete 3